-As part of this programme, we reach out for collaborations with other institutions (foreign and local universities) to develop exclusive packages (fee reduction, discounts for high achievers, summer school programmes).
+We reach out for collaborations with other institutions (overseas and local universities) to develop exclusive packages (fee reduction, discounts for high achievers, summer school programmes).
 These collaborations are aimed at making higher education more accessible and affordable while making the transition from school to higher learning as smooth as possible.

-In another move aimed at making higher education more accessible and affordable for its students, The City School has signed an MoA with Heriot-Watt University, Dubai.
+In another move making higher education more accessible and affordable, The City School has signed an MoA with Heriot-Watt University, Dubai.
 The university is offering an exclusive scholarship of 15% to all City School graduates and a 100% scholarship to the students with a minimum of 3 A’s.
-For details and submission of applications, please contact your Career Counsellor.
+For details and submission of applications, please contact your Career Counsellors.

 Heriot-Watt is one of the UK’s leading universities for business and industry and has a reputation for innovative education, enterprise and leading edge research in science, business, engineering and design.
 Heriot-Watt was the first UK university to create an overseas campus in the Dubai International Academic City.
-Students come to its Dubai Campus from the UAE, the Gulf region, and beyond, to undertake a range of postgraduate and undergraduate degree programmes.
+Students come from the UAE, the Gulf Region, and beyond, to undertake a range of postgraduate and undergraduate degree programmes.

 Currently, the Dubai Campus supports over 3,700 students on programmes in management, business and finance, energy, geosciences, infrastructure and society, life sciences, engineering and textiles and interior design.

-Dr Uzma Javed appreciated the British Council’s efforts in promoting global education across Pakistan.
-She reiterated that our prime focus as educationists should be preparing the students for the real world where they will interact with people from all cultures, races and religions.
+The British Council promotes global education across Pakistan.
+As our prime focus as educationists is to prepare students for the real world interacting with people from all cultures, races and religions.

-Ms Rukhsana Asim (Project Manager, British Council) held an interactive orientation session on International School Awards for Head teachers from the Central Region.
-Three Head teachers from Lahore have also been trained by the British Council to facilitate the training of other teachers.
+The Project Manager, British Council holds interactive orientation sessions on International School Awards for Head teachers.
+Head Teachers from Lahore have also been trained by the British Council to facilitate the training of other teachers.